deathworlders/online/content/books/deathworlders/chapter-12-only-human.md

 Legsy handed her the gun.

 "Safety, magazine eject, charging handle.
-Got that?"Jen repeated the identification, and he nodded, then pointed to something on the top of the gun. " This here's an OCOG - that's Offworld Combat Operations Gunsight.
+Got that?"Jen repeated the identification, and he nodded, then pointed to something on the top of the gun. " This here's an OCOG---that's Offworld Combat Operations Gunsight.
 Designed for use in different gravity, right?
 Aim it at that target down there…" Jen did so.
 "See how the chevrons tell you the range, and stay on target no matter where your head is?
 Okay, tuck it into your shoulder a bit more… right.
 You know how to hold one, anyway.
 Give it here."

 When Jen had done so, he demonstrated the correct way to load and charge it a few times before handing it back to her and watching as she repeated the motion.
 Satisfied, he handed her a magazine with a strip of coloured tape around it.